We may earn a commission when you buy through links in our articles. Learn more.

 It seems that Harvest Moon games in recent years just don’t have the charm of the original games, and One World is, unfortunately, no different.

-Limits on the number of animals you can keep, very similar and one-dimensional NPCs, and the lack of useful fast travel in a very large map doesn’t quite do it for most players, but if you enjoy slower and simpler farming games, One World might be for you.
+Limits on the number of animals you can keep, very similar and one-dimensional NPCs, and the lack of useful fast travel and a very large map don’t quite do it for most players, but if you enjoy slower and simpler farming games, One World might be for you.
 There’s unfortunately no same-sex marriage here due to Natsume facing ‘COVID-related complications’ and not adding the feature…

 Harvest Moon games - Story of Seasons A Wonderful Life - a farmer in a barn holding a chicken